Unbreathable/vhdl-macos/README.md

 ## 3. Getting timing analytics with GTKWave

 GTKWave is a tool for debugging VHDL using timing analytics of your code.
 It can be really useful and is required here at my university.
 Unfortunately, the [official repository](https://github.com/gtkwave/gtkwave) has outdated guides on how to build the latest version from source.
 So I've made a script called `gtk-wave-builder.sh`.
 It installs all the dependencies and installs GTKWave directly into your path.
-So all you have to do to run it is type `gtkwave` in the Terminal.
+You can find it right here in this repository.
+So all you have to do is run it and then type `gtkwave` in the Terminal to open GTKWave.